StanfordVL/behavior/docs/installation.md

     ```
    Then build your Docker container with `docker build . -t my_submission` replacing `my_submission` with the name you want to use for the Docker image.

-4) Download and obtain access to the BEHAVIOR Dataset of Objects (3D assets with physical and semantic annotations).
-If you already did this before, for example because you also installed the repositories, you can skip this step.
-Otherwise:
+4) Download and obtain access to the iGibson Dataset of Scenes and the BEHAVIOR Dataset of Objects (3D assets with physical and semantic annotations)

-    a) Fill out the license agreement in this [form](https://docs.google.com/forms/d/e/1FAIpQLScPwhlUcHu_mwBqq5kQzT2VRIRwg_rJvF0IWYBk_LxEZiJIFg/viewform).
+   1) Fill out the license agreement in this [form](https://docs.google.com/forms/d/e/1FAIpQLScPwhlUcHu_mwBqq5kQzT2VRIRwg_rJvF0IWYBk_LxEZiJIFg/viewform).
 This allows you to use the assets within iGibson for free for your research.
-    b) After submitting the form, you will receive a key (igibson.key).
+   2) After submitting the form, you will receive a key (igibson.key).
 Create a folder for the dataset and copy the key into that folder.
-    c) Download the datasets from [here](https://storage.googleapis.com/gibson_scenes/ig_dataset.tar.gz) (size ~20GB).
+   3) Download the datasets from [here](https://storage.googleapis.com/gibson_scenes/ig_dataset.tar.gz) (size ~20GB).
-    d) Unzip the zip file into the created folder
+   4) Unzip the zip file into the created folder in step 2)
+For more information, please visit the iGibson documentation [here](https://stanfordvl.github.io/iGibson/dataset.html#downloading-the-igibson-2-0-dataset-of-scenes-and-the-behavior-dataset-of-objects).

 5) You are ready to train and test your solutions, or create a submission to EvalAI.
 See [Section Training and Evaluating](benchmarking.md)

-If you run into any issues, refer to our [FAQ]() or [contact us](mailto:behavior.benchmark@gmail.com).
+If you run into any issues, [contact us](mailto:behavior.benchmark@gmail.com).